 Risk adjustment explained

-Some hospitals and consultants do more complicated surgery on patients who are more sick, whilst others do fairly routine surgery.
-So that we can make fair comparisons between them, the survival rates have been ‘risk adjusted’ to take into account the difficulty of each operation.
+Some patients are more unwell than others and some need more complex operations.
+Hence, hospitals and consultants perform a range of cardiac operations and the type of patients they operate on can differ.
+So that we can make fair comparisons between them, the survival rates have been ‘risk adjusted’ to take into account how ill the patient was and the complexity of the operation.

-Risk adjustment is done using complex mathematical methods, to effectively show what the survival would have been had all operations been of 'average' difficulty.
+Risk adjustment is done using complex mathematical methods, to effectively show what the survival would have been had all patients been similar and all operations been of ‘average’ difficulty.

 Survival rates are expected to be closer to the national average when more procedures have been carried out.
 This is because when there are more procedures a death affects the overall survival rate less.